Get the latest information on the COVID-19 coronavirus from our infectious diseases specialist, Dan Fulton, MD.

 Can I get tested for COVID-19?
 What are the requirements?

 There are defined testing criteria, and supplies are limited.
 McFarland Clinic is following Centers for Disease Control (CDC) criteria for COVID-19 testing.
-Only patients with a known exposure or who have symptoms above will be tested.
+Only symptomatic patients will be tested.

 If a patient meets IDPH COVID-19 testing criteria and the test is processed through the State Hygienic Lab, there is no cost for the patient.
 If a test sample is sent to a private reference lab, there may be a cost associated.
 Patients are encouraged to check with their insurance carrier for coverage and to provide the following codes: